aurora/asciidia/README.md

 Description
 -----------

-Asciidia generates bitmap files (png) from simple ASCII diagram.
+Asciidia generates bitmap files (png) from simple ASCII diagrams.
 In that it is similar to programs like [ditaa](http://ditaa.sourceforge.net/).
 However: motivation for writing asciidia was not to replace ditaa or similar tools.
-Instead i was not satisfied with some diagrams produced with ditaa especially i was not able to render directory trees with it.
+Instead i was not satisfied with some diagrams produced with ditaa especially i was not able to render nice looking directory trees with it.

 Because of this, asciidia is more a quick hack with very limited functionality compared to a full-featured application like ditaa.
 For large diagrams asciidia might have